Improving Retrieval for RAG based Question Answering Models on Financial Documents: Introduction

 Due to the size and complexity of the documents we want to chat with, it is not possible to simply add the entirety of the text as context for each question.
 Instead, some sort of retrieval algorithm must be developed to select the specific chunk of text in the documents that contains the context that is most relevant to answer the user's query.
 That particular chunk of text is given to the LLM as additional input and the model then generates a response based on the question and the relevant context. \\

 Below is a diagram of how a traditional RAG pipeline works.
-First, the user asks the model a question, for example for financial-based Q-A, they might ask *example of financy question here*.
-This question is then converted into embeddings or numerical representations of the text.
-In order to find the relevant context, we do a similarity search (such as cosine similarity) between the query embedding and the embeddings contained in the knowledge hub.
+First, the user asks the model a question, for example for financial-based Q-A, they might ask "What is the FY2022 capital expenditure amount (in USD millions) for Company X?"
+This question is then converted into embeddinga or numerical representations of the text.
+In order to find the relevant context, we do a similarity search (such as cosine similarity) between the query embeddings and the embeddings contained in the knowledge hub.
 The knowledge hub is created from the set of documents we want to chat with.
+In this case, the documents might be a set of financial documents about various companies.
 After processing the unstructured documents in some way, the documents are divided into chunks and each chunk is converted to embeddings in the form of a vector.
 All these embeddings are stored in some sort of database, either locally or in the cloud and they consist of the knowledge hub.
 The algorithm retrieves the relevant chunk from this hub, and the chunk that is the most similar to the user query is chained to it and given to the LLM as context.